High-speed Source-Device-Independent Quantum Random Number Generator on a Chip: Introduction

-FTs are relatively simple to realize and provide the highest generation rate \cite{doi:10.1063/1.4922417}.
-Nevertheless, everything concerning the system, including the non-idealities, must be known and characterized, leading to generators with the lowest level of security.
-A full device characterization sets many working assumptions, none of which must be violated, a task that may be challenging.
-On the counterpart, DI schemes offer the highest level of security since nothing concerning the device's physical implementation is trusted.
-However, DI-QRNGs are extremely difficult to realize as a loophole-free Bell test is required, and they are several orders of magnitude slower than FT devices \cite{Pironio2010, PhysRevLett.111.130406, Bierhorst2018, PhysRevLett.120.010503}.
-Therefore, despite being the best choice for cryptography, they still cannot be used in real-world scenarios.
-The Semi-SDI approach, instead, aims to compromise security and speed.
-To achieve such, Semi-SDI only trusts specific aspects of the device, for instance the quantum source \cite{Cao_2015}, the measuring apparatus \cite{PhysRevA.90.052327, PhysRevA.97.040102, PhysRevLett.118.060503, PhysRevX.6.011020, Xu:16}, the underlying Hilbert space dimension \cite{Lunghi2014, Mironowicz2021}, the mean photon number \cite{Himbeeck2017semidevice,Rusca2019,Avesani2020d,Tebyanian2021,Tebyanian2021b} or the overlap bound \cite{Brask2017} of the emitted states.
-Clearly, the Semi-SDI strategy guarantees greater security since fewer assumptions are required to operate the QRNG, if compared with the FT framework, while still achieving several Gbps \cite{Avesani2018} in terms of generation rate, which is much higher than DI schemes and yet sufficient for current practical applications.
+FTs are relatively simple to realize and provide some of the highest generation rates to date \cite{doi:10.1063/1.4922417, Bruynsteen2023}.
+Nevertheless, everything concerning the system, including the imperfections of the hardware used, must be known and characterized, leading to generators with the lowest level of security.
+A complete device characterization may be challenging, as it sets many working assumptions, none of which must be breached. {For example, for CV protocols, which are relevant to our work, Smith et al. \cite{Smith2019} report an attack that could undermine the security of some of the said systems.} On the counterpart, DI schemes offer the highest level of security since nothing concerning the device's physical implementation is trusted.
+However, DI-QRNGs are extremely difficult to realize as they request a loophole-free Bell test and are several orders of magnitude slower than FT devices \cite{Pironio2010, PhysRevLett.111.130406, Bierhorst2018, PhysRevLett.120.010503}.
+Therefore, although they are the best choice in terms of offered security, they are not feasible for real-world scenarios due to the limitations discussed above.
+The Semi-DI approach, instead, aims to make a compromise between security and speed.
+To achieve such, Semi-DI only trusts specific aspects of the device, for instance, the quantum source \cite{Cao_2015}, the measuring apparatus \cite{PhysRevA.90.052327, PhysRevA.97.040102, PhysRevLett.118.060503, PhysRevX.6.011020, Xu:16}, the underlying Hilbert space dimension \cite{Lunghi2014, Mironowicz2021}, the mean photon number \cite{Himbeeck2017semidevice,Rusca2019,Avesani2020d,Tebyanian2021,Tebyanian2021b} or the overlap bound \cite{Brask2017} of the emitted states.
+Clearly, the Semi-DI strategy guarantees greater security since fewer assumptions are required to operate the QRNG, if compared with the FT framework, while still achieving several Gbps \cite{Avesani2018} in terms of generation rate, which is much higher than DI schemes and yet sufficient for current practical applications.